connectingLandscapes/cola/inst/docs/fun_points_py.md

 ## Description

-Creates a dispersal resistance matrix among a set of points. create_cdmat.py in the command line or cdmat_py( ) in R.
+Simulates spatial points probabilistically given a raster and a range of pixel values.
+Pixels with higher values (Yes option)are more likely to be sampled. create_source_points.py in the command line or points_py( ) in R.

 ###  Parameters